 Jesse taught for five years in urban classrooms and worked as a Policy and Communications Associate for the New York City Department of Education (NYCDOE).
 He has taught at three high-performing schools nationwide—Chicago, Washington DC, and New Haven—that serve historically underrepresented students.
 He began teaching as a Teach For America Corps member, teaching English Language Arts to high school students with special needs.
 At the NYCDOE, Jesse worked for the Office of School Quality, which conducts Quality Reviews that support student learning and teacher practice.

 Jesse holds a Bachelor of Arts in Political Science from American University, a Master of Arts in Teaching in Special Education from National Louis University, and a Master of Education in Education Policy & Management from the Harvard Graduate School of Education.
-He serves as an Associate Board member for the Waterside School in Stamford.
-Jesse was born and raised in Norwalk and resides there with his wife and dog.
+Jesse was born and raised in Norwalk and resides there with his wife, son, and dog.

 MJ Chironna / mjchironna@norwalkacts.org